 Riding down the Greenhorn YMCA gondola, we intersect the airport tram that transfers to the Mackay area.
 Ten years ago, that town came alive to embrace the Chilly Slough airport /spaceport, where your tax dollars are shipped to astronomical places.
 Deicing’s no environmental problem for the reservoir downstream either.
 Microwaves do it all now.
 The reservoir is being transformed into a holding pond for the

 Think we’ll zip over on the tram to the Sacagawea Superdome this evening and catch the Frisbee Golf tournament.
 It’s retro day and players will be tossing discs the old-fashioned way –savages without remote controls.
 One back alley geezer, who resembles yours truly, tosses an Aerobie up into the ozone and lands it around the neck of an emerald dinosaur statue on his first try.
 Robbie enjoys this.
-I nudge him with my elbow pad, joking that his frothing mouth will rust his lips.
-But, he just stares entranced at the game and takes another bite out of the program.
+I nudge him with my elbow pad, joking that his frothing mouth will rust his tin lips.
+However, he just stares entranced at the game and takes another bite out of the program.

 We head over to the

 It’s time for the bus to take us back to our affordable cell.
 We insert our marked wrists into the holographic security harness to come aboard.
-Confirming we’re disarmed, it releases us through.
+Confirming we’re disarmed, it allows us through.
 Our driver dons an appropriate clown suit.
-Perhaps he’s the only unchanged thing in the valley!
+Perhaps he’s the only unchanged thing about the valley!
 Even the elevation of the entire valley floor has risen five feet on account of all the garden mulch and earthly possessions hauled up from Twin over the years.